-It took me a while to get used to taking out the used utensils to the balcony in a tub (I got a couple of tubs for the utensils) , filing a bucket with water from the storage tank and then washing the utensils.
+It took me a while to get used to taking out the used utensils to the balcony in a tub (I got a couple of tubs for the utensils) , filling a bucket with water from the storage tank and then washing the utensils.

 But I got the hang of it.
 I gradually found solutions to the other pressing issues as well.

 - Jio came with a welcome offer of free 4G and calling.
 I must admit I was sick of the high internet rates other carriers charged.
 It also prevented the trouble of getting a WiFi connection, and all free!
 What else can the heart desire?
 Free internet is the dream of the 21st century right along with roti, kapda and makaan.
 Also I could carry the internet with me, unlike with a WiFi system.
 That was really handy.
-I do have to thank my stars that the place I live in has Jio network.
+I do have to thank my stars that the place where I live has Jio network.
 Since it’s a tribal, forest area; most places don’t.